Is Conflict With Your Soulmate A Red Flag Or Do All Relationships Experience Power Struggles?

 Conflict Isn’t A Red Flag, But What Happens After May Be

-Conflict is unavoidable, even in your soulmate relationship.
+Conflict is unavoidable, even in a soulmate relationship.
 However, you both have a choice in how to handle your differences and how you clean up any emotional messes.

-It is unfortunate but not unforgivable if either of you behaves badly when you are triggered.
+It’s unfortunate but not unforgivable if either of you behaves badly when you’re triggered.
 If that bad behavior isn’t owned or cleaned up, then there may be a red flag that must be examined.
 Conflicts that aren’t repaired become the cracks that ultimately lead to the end of many relationships.

-Being in a cold war or avoiding conflict leads to harboring resentments and will prolong the inevitable if the two of you cannot find a way to connect and heal.
+Don’t focus on avoiding conflict.
+Being in a cold war or avoiding conflict leads to harboring resentments and will drive a wedge between you if the two of you cannot find a way to connect, repair, and heal.

-You can and should be forgiving when your partner gets triggered in a conflict.
-However, if your partner continues to double-down on their choices instead of seeking to resolve your differences, then you’ll want to evaluate the potential of the relationship.
+You can and should be forgiving when your partner gets triggered during a conflict.
+However, if your partner continues to double down on their choices instead of seeking to resolve your differences, then you’ll want to evaluate the potential of the relationship.

 Dating Red Flags You Can Spot Due To Conflict